Jun 3, 2022

 “A lot of our budgeting needs will be different.
 A lot of our budgeting goals will be different,” David Rae, a Los Angeles-based certified financial planner whose firm caters to LGBTQ+ and LGBTQ+-friendly clients, says.

 Fewer gay and lesbian couples have children than heterosexual couples.
-While exact numbers are hard to trace because some parents may feel scared to accurately report their status on the Census, there are an estimated 2 million to 3.7 million children living with a parent that identifies as LGBT.
+While exact numbers are hard to trace because some parents may feel scared to accurately report their status on the U.S. census, there are an estimated 2 million to 3.7 million children living with a parent that identifies as LGBTQ+, according to the most recent data.

 Those families that do choose to parent children will spend more to bring those children into their families, through surrogacy, sperm donation, reproductive medicine and adoption fees.